griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 Delving in a bit deeper, DNA takes the form of a double stranded helix comprised of pairs of complementary bases.
 Adenine (A) and Guanine (G) are classified as purines and complement the pyrimidines Thymine (T) and Cytosine (C) respectively.
 During transcription DNA is transcribed into a single stranded mRNA molecule in which T bases are converted to uracil (U) and RNA editing such as the removal of introns is performed.
 This results in a mature mRNA structure composed of a 5' UTR, Coding sequence (CDS), 3' UTR, and a polyadenylated tail.
 The mature mRNA is then translated into a peptide sequence beginning at the AUG start codon within the CDS and folded into a protein.

+{% include question.html question="What is the reverse complement of: TCGCATTCAGCGGCCATCAGCAGTAAACATCTTAAC?" answer="GTT AAG ATG TTT ACT GCT GAT GGC CGC TGA ATG CGA"%}
+{% include question.html question="Does the resulting sequence contain an open reading frame (ORF)?" answer="Yes.
+Look for an ATG in frame with a TGA, TAA or TAG, or see the next question for the ORF"%}
-{% include question.html question="What is the mRNA sequence of: ATGTTTACTGCTGATGGCCGCTGA?" answer="AUGUUUACUGCUUGAUGGCCGCUGA"%}
+{% include question.html question="What is the mRNA sequence of: ATG TTT ACT GCT GAT GGC CGC TGA?" answer="AUG UUU ACU GCU GAU GGC CGC UGA"%}
-{% include question.html question="What is the translated peptide sequence in the previous question?" answer="Met-Phe-Thr-Ala-Asp-Gly-Arg-Opal"%}
+{% include question.html question="What is the translated peptide for the sequence in the previous question?" answer="Met-Phe-Thr-Ala-Asp-Gly-Arg-Stop (Methionine-Phenylalanine-Threonine-Alanine-Aspartic acid-Glycine-Arginine-Stop)"%}

 ***